Long-distant shooters fall into one of two broad categories: the hit-and-run...

 John Wolfgang Alexander Ausonius, born Wolfgang Alexander John Zaugg, was a Swedish serial killer, sniper, and vigilante.
 Ausonius first used a rifle equipped with a laser aiming device, which earned him the moniker “The Laser Man” in the Swedish media.
 He later switched to a Smith & Wesson revolver fitted with a silencer.

-June 1992 marked Ausonius's arrest during a bank robbery, leading to a life sentence in Österåker Prison.
-Years later, in 2018, German courts found him guilty of the murder of Blanka Zmigrod, a 68-year-old Jewish woman he shot during a robbery in Frankfurt in February 1992.
+Ausonius’s arrest for a bank robbery in June 1992 led to a life sentence at Österåker Prison.
+A German court convicted him in 2018 of murdering 68-year-old Blanka Zmigrod, a Jewish woman he had shot during a robbery in Frankfurt in February 1992.

 Buy Wicked Hunt